You are here

 Citizens Advice Scotland (CAS) has today published new figures showing the numbers of Scots who struggle to make ends meet.

-More than one in three people in Scotland find energy bills unaffordable, according to new polling for Citizens Advice Scotland (CAS) by YouGov.
+One in five people in Scotland are running out of money before payday, new polling for Citizens Advice Scotland (CAS) by YouGov has revealed.

 Publication date: October 2021